Nikon Z7 vs Canon 77D

 Body comparison: Nikon Z7 vs Canon 77D

 The physical size and weight of the Nikon Z7 and the Canon 77D are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the Z7 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 77D is somewhat smaller (3 percent) than the Nikon Z7.
 Moreover, the 77D is markedly lighter (20 percent) than the Z7.
 It is worth mentioning in this context that the Z7 is splash and dust resistant, while the 77D does not feature any corresponding weather-sealing.